Jan Böhmermann: Career

 On 29 August 2019, Böhmermann announced in a satirical broadcast that he wanted to become SPD party chairman.
 A month later, he joined the party.

 Controversies

 "V for Varoufakis" video, 2015

 In February 2015, Böhmermann's late-night show Neo Magazin Royale created the song and music video "V for Varoufakis".
 The title references V for Vendetta, which introduced the Guy Fawkes mask as a symbol of rebellion.
-In addition to poking fun at Germans generally, the video explored the German fascination with Greek finance minister Yanis Varoufakis, who is regarded as articulate, physically attractive and having a stylish, if unconventional fashion sense, while also portraying Greece's dependence on German money during the Greek government-debt crisis.
-Unlike most content on the ZDF program Neo Magazin Royale, the song is in English and not in German.
+In addition to poking fun at Germans generally, the video explored the German fascination with Greek finance minister Yanis Varoufakis, who is regarded as articulate, physically attractive and having a stylish, unconventional fashion sense, while also portraying Greece's dependence on German money during the Greek government-debt crisis.
+Unlike most content on the ZDF program Neo Magazin Royale, the song is in English rather than German.